canonical-ols/snapstore-snap-docs/docs/how-to/install.md

 Ubuntu based snap.

-On Ubuntu, the system trust store can be modified using `update-ca-certificates` as needed and snap-store-proxy will honour these changes by default (it might require a restart `sudo snap restart snap-store-proxy`).
+On Ubuntu, the system trust store can be modified using `update-ca-certificates` as needed and enterprise-store will honour these changes by default (it might require a restart `sudo snap restart snap-store-proxy`).

 You can also override this default behaviour and configure your Enterprise Store